Slavery in Japan: War prisoners and Genin

 During the Sengoku period, Japanese Daimyos and merchants often sold off prisoners of battle into slavery.
 Portuguese sources, corroborated by Japanese texts like Koyo Gunkan and Hojo Godaiki, describe “the greatest cruelties” inflicted during conflicts such as the 1553 Battle of Kawanakajima and the 1578 Shimazu campaigns.
 Captives, particularly women, boys, and girls, faced violence, with communities in regions devastated.
 The inter-Asian slave trade, including Wokou piracy, further intensified suffering, with Zheng Shungong’s 1556 report noting 200–300 Chinese slaves in Satsuma treated “like cattle” for labor, a fate shared by many Japanese.

 When the Imjin War broke out between Japan with Korean Joseon kingdom between 1592-1598, slavery of Korean captives by three Japanese invaders also occurred.
-Francesco Carletti, an Italian merchant who visit Japan during that time, was recorded to bought five Korean slaves for price of about 12 scudi.
+Francesco Carletti, an Italian merchant who visited Japan during that time, was recorded to have bought five Korean slaves for price of about 12 scudi.
 After baptizing them, he took them to Goa, India, where he set four of them free.
 It has been suggested that Korean slaves were not traded at high prices, and therefore were cheap.
 Even if they were bought at low prices, they still needed to be fed on the way, which was an additional expense.
 Thus, Japanese researcher Watanabe Daimon suspected the reason Carletti freed four of his slaves was possibly because he thought there was no hope of reselling them in the slave market.

 The custom of geninka (下人化) encompassed practices resembling slavery.
 (Note: Genin (下人) were low-status, often hereditary servants in medieval Japan, employed in agricultural or household labor.
 Known as fudai no genin (譜代の下人, hereditary servants) or similar terms, they were subject to customary practices allowing their sale.)
 Individuals were exchanged for money, including children sold by parents, self-sold persons, those rescued from unjust execution, and debt-bound workers.
 Japanese rulers imposed geninka as punishment for serious crimes or rebellion, often extending it to the perpetrator’s wife and children.
 Women who fled their fathers or husbands to seek shelter in a lord’s house were sometimes transformed into genin by the lord.
 During famines or natural disasters, individuals offered themselves as genin in exchange for food, clothing, and shelter.
 Japanese lords also demanded that retainers relinquish their daughters to serve in their manors, treating them as genin.
 Additionally, the genin status could be hereditary, perpetuating bondage across generations.